jacobvarner/hoops-jacobvarner/_posts/2020-11-16-2020-2021-sec-basketball-team-previews-tennessee-volunteers.md

 In SEC play, I have Tennessee getting to the SEC/Big 12 Challenge without a loss, mostly because they don't face Kentucky in the first half and their biggest road competition will just be Missouri, South Carolina, and Florida.
 The final month of conference play will be more difficult for Tennessee with road games against Ole Miss, Kentucky, LSU, and Auburn where I see them suffering their three losses.
 Kentucky and LSU are two of the teams on or closest to Tennessee's level of talent this season and Auburn has had Tennessee's number in recent years, at in the last week of the season, their young, talented roster should be coming around.

-Because Tennessee only plays Kentucky once, and I have both teams finishing 15-3, the Wildcats would get the top seed in my predictions, but both would have a share of the regular season title and would likely have a very good chance of settling the "tie" in the SEC Tournament Championship Game.
+Because Tennessee only plays Kentucky once, and I have both teams finishing 15-3, the Wildcats would get the top seed in my predictions, but both would have a share of the regular-season title and would likely have a very good chance of settling the "tie" in the SEC Tournament Championship Game.

 ![Tennessee Game-by-Game Projections][image4]